Bounding temporal quantum correlations: Abstract

 \section{Abstract}

-Sequential measurements on a single particle play an important role in experimental tests of the Kochen-Specker theorem and in Leggett-Garg inequalities.
-We provide a general method to analyze temporal quantum correlations, which allows to compute the maximal correlations in quantum mechanics.
-We present the full characterization of temporal correlations in the simplest Leggett-Garg scenario as well as in the most fundamental proof of the Kochen-Specker theorem.
+Sequential measurements on a single particle play an important role in fundamental tests of quantum mechanics.
+We provide a general method to analyze temporal quantum correlations, which allows us to compute the maximal correlations for sequential measurements in quantum mechanics.
+As an application, we present the full characterization of temporal correlations in the simplest Leggett-Garg scenario and in the sequential measurement scenario associated with the most fundamental proof of the Kochen-Specker theorem.

-{\it Introduction ---} The physics of microscopic systems is governed by the laws of quantum mechanics and exhibits many features that are absent in the classical world.
+{\it Introduction.---}The physics of microscopic systems is governed by the laws of quantum mechanics and exhibits many features that are absent in the classical world.
 The best-known result showing such a difference is due to Bell \cite{Bell64}.
-The assumptions of realism and locality lead to bounds on the correlations -- the Bell inequalities -- and these bounds are violated in quantum mechanics.
+The assumptions of realism and locality lead to bounds on the correlations---the Bell inequalities, and these bounds are violated in quantum mechanics.
 Interestingly, this quantum violation is limited for many Bell inequalities and does not reach the maximal possible value.
-For instance, the Bell inequality derived by Clauser, Horne, Shimony, and Holt (CHSH) bounds the correlations \cite{CHSH69}
+For instance, the Bell inequality derived by Clauser, Horne, Shimony, and Holt (CHSH) bounds the correlation \cite{CHSH69}

 where $A_i$ and $B_j$ are measurements on two different particles.
-On the one hand, local realistic models obey the CHSH inequality $\mean{\BB} \leq 2$, which is violated in quantum mechanics.
-On the other hand, the maximal quantum value is upper bounded by $\mean \BB\le 2\sqrt{2}$, a result known as Tsirelson's bound \cite{Tsirelson80}.
-While this bound holds within quantum mechanics, it has turned out that hypothetical theories that reach the algebraic maximum $\mean{\BB}=4$ without allowing faster-than-light communication are possible \cite{prbox}.
-This raises the question, whether the bounded quantum value can be derived on physical grounds from fundamental principles.
-Partial results are available and principles have been suggested that bound the correlations: In a world, where maximal correlations are observed, the communication complexity is trivial \cite{BBLMTU06}, a principle established as information causality is violated \cite{PPKSWZ09}, and there exists no reversible dynamics \cite{gross}.
+On the one hand, local realistic models obey the CHSH inequality $\BB \leq 2$, which is violated in quantum mechanics.
+On the other hand, the maximal quantum value is upper bounded by $ \BB\le 2\sqrt{2}$, a result known as Tsirelson's bound \cite{Tsirelson80}.
+Whereas this bound holds within quantum mechanics, it has turned out that hypothetical theories that reach the algebraic maximum $\BB=4$ without allowing faster-than-light communication are possible \cite{prbox}.
+This raises the question of whether the bounded quantum value can be derived on physical grounds from fundamental principles.
+Partial results are available, and principles have been suggested that bound the correlations: in a world where maximal correlations are observed, the communication complexity is trivial \cite{BBLMTU06}, a principle established as information causality is violated \cite{PPKSWZ09}, and there exists no reversible dynamics \cite{gross}.